lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   For the needs of this draft, the architecture can be simply described as: Devices (Dev) exchange information with LPWAN Application Servers (App) through Network Gateways (NGW).

-* Traffic flows are mostly known in advance since devices embed built-in applications.
+* Traffic flows can be known in advance since devices embed built-in applications.
 New applications cannot be easily installed in LPWAN devices, as they would in computers or smartphones.

 The Static Context Header Compression (SCHC) is defined for this environment.